radtek/ClientWebSocket/README.md

 http://microsoft.github.io/cpprestsdk/namespaceweb_1_1websockets_1_1client.html

 # Background
-Although Windows 8 and later natively support websocket protocol, older versions of Windows are not able to use the official implementation.
-Microsoft has a websocket library for older version of Windows, but it's available only for C++.
+Although Windows 8 and newer natively support websocket protocol, older versions of Windows are not able to use the official implementation.
+Microsoft has an open source websocket library for older versions of Windows, but it's available only for C++.
 ClientWebSocket for .NET Framework 4.x bridges the gap.

 # Interface
-ClientWebSocket class has four methods.
+ClientWebSocket class has four public methods.
 All methods are blocking operations.
 ```C#
 public void Connect(string url)
 public void Close()